goFrendiAsgard/No-CMS/readme.md

   That's why he can propose some fix in the very early stage of development.
 * Ibnoe <-- The one who gives some suggestions and bug report.
 I don't know much about him
 * Panega <-- The one who also report a crucial bug.
 I don't know much about him
+* Alexandre Mota <-- The one who report a bug related to page authorization